 In case of serious illness of parents or other emergency need for travel as may be found valid and necessary by the committee, an interest free loan may be granted under condition of written undertaking of immediate repayment after return.
-The amount for this benefit shall be limited to a maximum of Nu.800.00 only.
+The amount for this benefit shall be limited to a maximum of Nu.1000.00 only.

 The approval for this particular benefit shall be subject to the availability of a minimum of 70% of the total semester's collection.
-This is mainly to protect the fund from being emptied and maintain a minimum base reserve in the account.
+The loan will be sanction only if the previous loan is cleared.